 Don’t Talk To Anyone But An Attorney If You Are Under Arrest

-Being arrested can be a scary, overwhelming and stressful experience.
+Being arrested can be a scary, overwhelming, and stressful experience.
 Most people do not know what to do next, how to protect their interests and personal property or what rights they have when dealing with the police.
-It is easy to get frustrated even if you are educated in criminal law.
+It is easy to get frustrated even if you are fluent in criminal law.

-Nothing is more worrisome than when people make innocent mistakes that harm their own case or even result in jail time that could have been avoided.
+Nothing is more worrisome than when people make innocent mistakes that harm their case or even result in avoidable jail time.
 With over 20 years of practice as a criminal defense attorney, Chase Dearman has some advice about what to do — and what not do — if you are under arrest.